 There’s no doubt that the COVID-19 pandemic has affected business operations and day-to-day activities.
 Many employees are working from home right now until social distancing orders are relaxed and we can safely return to the office.
 It’s tempting to focus on the “here and now” and not think about the coming months, but summer will be here before you know it.
 And while we can’t predict when life will begin to return to some degree of normalcy, once employees are able to start using vacation time or will be out on leave, there will be spaces to fill for either short or prolonged periods of time.
 Now’s the time to start preparing.

 Once vacation time rolls around, the biggest void is often felt when front desk and administrative staff are out of the office.
 Or perhaps you know one of these key team members will be out on maternity/paternity or medical leave.
 Don’t be caught off guard!
-We specialize in human capital needs in the Washington DC area – including Arlington and Fairfax VA, as well as Montgomery County MD – especially as it pertains to contract employees.
+We specialize in human capital needs in the Washington DC area – including Arlington and Fairfax VA, as well as Silver Spring and everywhere in Montgomery County, MD – especially as it pertains to contract employees.
 Contemporaries can help by providing highly qualified temporary workers that possess the following key skills you want in front office and administrative support staff:

 - Professionalism.
 You only have one chance to make a great first impression and when people enter your office, your front desk staff is that important first impression.
 As the ambassador for your business, front desk staff should be well groomed, have impeccable manners and friendliness and maintain a positive attitude, even while facing a multitude of challenges.

 - Communication.
 Quality support staff takes the time to listen to customers, handles basic customer service problems and requests and understands the chain of command within an organization in order to escalate any issues they can’t handle.